flowersinthesand/portal/documentation/api.md

 ### `outbound(event)`

 A function to be used to convert an event object into data to be sent to the server.
-Every data to be sent to the server except binary invokes the function and it should return a string.
-Binary data is sent as it is instead.
+Every data to be sent to the server invokes the function and it should return a string.
 The given event object has `id`(an event id), `type`(a event type which the user input), `reply`(if true then a reply event will be received), `socket`(a socket id) and `data`(data which the user input) properties.
 The default function serializes the event object into JSON and returns it because the server accepts a JSON string representing the event as data by default.

+**Note**

+Binary data is sent as it is instead without calling the function.

 ```js
 {